 - Seeds like chia, hemp and flaxseeds

 Take a special “cellular” energy supplement for your heart: One of the most potent fuels for powering your cells is CoQ10.
-CoQ10 protects and supports your mitochondria (your cells generators), specifically in the organs of the heart, lungs, spleen and kidney.
-As we age, the amount of CoQ10 we store in your body decreases with time (and even faster when using cholesterol-lowering statins).
+CoQ10 protects and supports your mitochondria (your cell generators), specifically in the organs of the heart, lungs, spleen and kidney.
+As we age, the amount of CoQ10 we store in our body decreases with time (and even faster when using cholesterol-lowering statins).

 Research from the Mayo Clinic shows that the best way to maintain your CoQ10 levels as you age is to eat more CoQ10-rich foods while supplementing with it (since food sources on their own just don’t have enough).

 While there is no officially established dose regarding CoQ10 supplementation, many studies usually range between 100-200 milligrams and consider those safe.